popochus/popochus/README.md

 ## 📈 What I still need to improve

+- **Too little hands-on coding, and a heavy reliance on AI tools**: most of my ~4000 lines came from practice problems whose answers were already given, and when I got stuck I would usually ask an AI and adapt the code it produced.
+Take AI and templates away and put a blank page in front of me, and writing a program from scratch is still hard — so the amount I have truly written myself is even smaller than 4000 lines
+- **Complete project experience**: I have not yet been through a full "requirements → design → development → release → maintenance" cycle, and I have almost no practice in teamwork or code review
 - **Engineering mindset**: my code tends to be "works is enough"; I still think too little about maintainability, testability and extensibility
-- **Complete project experience**: I have not yet been through a full "requirements → design → development → release → maintenance" cycle, and I have almost no practice in teamwork or code review
 - **Depth in low-level topics and algorithms**: Compiler Principles not taken, Computer Networks is mostly theoretical, and my ideas get narrow when facing complex algorithmic problems
-- **The directions I am interested in have not been tried hands-on**: I can only play games, not make them, and I have basically zero foundation in engines and graphics; my understanding of AI Agents is still at the level of using them and knowing the concepts
 - **Version control and system-level tools**: my Git experience is limited to the GitHub web interface, and Linux and SQL are still unfamiliar to me
+- **The directions I am interested in have not been tried hands-on**: I can only play games, not make them, and I have basically zero foundation in engines and graphics; my understanding of AI Agents is still at the level of using them and knowing the concepts — and both of these directions require writing a lot of code myself, which is exactly my weakest point

 ---